Do You Have a Public Relations Strategy?

 … it’s bound to make a lasting impression on your prospects!

-Public Relations vs. Marketing
+PR vs. Marketing

-The main goal of public relations is to boost the reputation of your brand with different strategies.
-It doesn’t always translate to more sales, and typically it includes indirectly promoting your brand through activities, such as press release writing and speaking at industry events.
+The main goal of public relations is to boost the reputation of your brand through different strategies.
+This doesn’t always translate into more sales, and it typically includes indirectly promoting your brand through activities, such as press release writing or speaking at industry events.

 If someone is willing to buy your product (because of marketing strategies), it means they’re already connected with the brand (through press releases, media outreach, and social media engagement.

 This insightful presentation by Iliyana Stareva, first presented at the Inbound 2016 conference, shares everything you’ll need to know about inbound PR and how you can tweak your strategies.

 Inbound PR is a dependable and reliable way to build your brand, generate leads, and convert those leads through your public relations strategy.
-Inbound PR is the future!

-What Does a Public Relations Manager Do?
+What Does A Public Relations Manager Do?

 View this post on Instagram